-Regarding cooperatives and arable land or plantations, Nazaruddin, Sukmawati, and Nasution (2016) in their study "Reintegration and Socio-Economic Transformation For Ex Combatants of The Free Aceh Movement (GAM) Post-Conflict Era in Aceh Utara-Indonesia", stated that the birth of the Bumoe Tari Cooperative as a form of oil palm plantation joint venture, was caused by: the absence of a real program from the government to achieve the welfare of former combatants GAM and victims of conflict; arose their collective consciousness to design welfare for them, victims of conflict, orphans and marginalized societies; and the call for the moral responsibility of GAM leaders in the Sagoe region.
+Regarding cooperatives and arable land or plantations, Nazaruddin, Sukmawati, and Nasution (2016) in their study leintegration and Socio-Economic Transformation For Ex Combatants of The Free Aceh Movement (GAM) Post-Conflict Era in Aceh Utara-Indonesia', stated that the birth of the Bumoe Tari Cooperative as a form of oil palm plantation joint venture, was caused by: the absence of a real program from the government to achieve the welfare of former combatants GAM and victims of conflict; arose their collective consciousness to design welfare for them, victims of conflict, orphans and marginalized societies; and the call for the moral responsibility of GAM leaders in the Sagoe region.
 The existence of this cooperative is determined, among other things, by a democratic leadership system, solidarity, and responsibility framed with the GAM's military-style command management system.

-Slightly different from Nazaruddin, et.al (2016), Tibrani and Ubaidullah (2019) in their study "The Role of the Aceh Transitional Committee in Improving the Economic Welfare of Former GAM Combatants", mentioned that welfare programs for former combatants have been implemented through economic, educational, and political development mechanisms under the Aceh Transition Committee (KPA) program.
-In addition, the KPA also serves as a mediator between former GAM combatants and the formal government elite in terms of safeguarding the interests of the GAM and victims of the Aceh conflict.
-This is in line with Hajad (2019) in his study "The Role of Former GAM Combatants in the Post-Conflict Economic Sector", he mentioned that the economic income of former GAM combatants after the conflict was obtained by becoming rent seekers (intermediaries or agents) of government projects.
-They work by leveraging GAM's power network to get to economic resources, be it through lobbying, negotiation, and even intimidation.
+Slightly different from Nazaruddip et.al (2016), Tibrani and Ubaidullah (2019) in their study 4 he Role of the Aceh Transitional Committee in Improving the Economic Welfare of Former GAM Combatants", mentioned that welfare programs for former combatants have been implemented through economic, educational, and political development mechanisms under the Aceh Transition Committee (KPA) program.
+In addition, the KPA also serves as a mediator etween former GAM combatants and the formal government elite in terms of safeguarding the interests of the GAM and victims of the Aceh conflict.
+This is in line with Hajad (2019) in his study "The Role of ormer GAM Combatants in the Post-Conflict Economic Sector", he mentioned that the economic income of former GAM combatants after the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming rent seekers (intermediaries or agents) of the conflict was obtained by becoming the conflict was obtained by becoming the conflict was obtained by the conflict work by leveraging GAM's power network to get to economic resources, be it through lobbying, negotiation, and even intimidation.